nexposito/VoronLegacy/Electronic Box - SKR 1.3/README.md

-Electronic Box for SKR 1.3 and Raspberry Pi 0
+Electronic Box for SKR 1.3 and Raspberry Pi Zero

 ![Electronic Box SKR 1.3](https://github.com/nexposito/VoronLegacy/blob/main/Electronic%20Box%20-%20SKR%201.3/Capturar.PNG)

 ![Electronic Box SKR 1.3 1](https://github.com/nexposito/VoronLegacy/blob/main/Electronic%20Box%20-%20SKR%201.3/Capturar6.PNG)

-This mod is used for not Mean Well power supply
+This mod is used for not Mean Well power supply, also was included a place to attach a Raspberry Pi Zero.

 **BOM**